Running Adventure on the DEC PDP-8 with SIMH

 L command lists the current buffer:

 #L THIS IS A TEST

 1,5L displays lines 1 through 5.

-. indicates the current line.
+current line.
 If you type

 .L the current line is displayed.

 . or a line number.
 To change a line

 . or a line number.
 It deletes the line indicated by

 $n, then waits for you to type in a replacement.